-- (a) the child's full name, birthdate, and current home address; - (b) date of enrollment in the program; - (c) the name, address, and telephone number of the child's parent/guardian; - (d) the name and telephone number of at least one emergency contact person other than the child's parents to be contacted if a parent cannot be reached in an emergency or when there is an injury requiring medical attention.
-These emergency contact persons are also authorized to pick the child up from the center; - (e) the names and telephone numbers of any additional persons authorized by the parent or legal guardian to pick up the child from the center, - (f) the names, addresses, and telephone numbers of the child's source of medical and dental care to be used in case of an emergency; - (g) the child's health and immunization information required by 245K.29, subdivisions 3 and 5; - (h) written authorization for the license holder to act in an emergency, or when a parent/guardian or designee cannot be reached or is delayed; - (i) the hours and days of the week the child will attend the center; - (j) for infants and toddlers, a description of the child's eating, sleeping, toileting, and communication habits, and effective methods for comforting the child; - (k) documentation of any dietary or medical needs of the child;

-- (I) documentation of any individual child care program needs for the child; and - (m) the date of parent conferences and a summary of the information provided to the parent at the conferences.
+- (a) the child's full name, birthdate, and current home address; - (b) date of enrollment in the program; - (c) the name, address, and telephone number of the child's parent/guardian;

+- (d) the name and telephone number of at least one emergency contact person other than the child's parents to be contacted if a parent cannot be reached in an emergency or when there is an injury requiring medical attention.
+These The emergency contact person or persons are also authorized to pick the child up from the center; - (e) the names and telephone numbers of any additional persons authorized by the parent or legal guardian to pick up the child from the center. - (f) the names, addresses, and telephone numbers of the child's source of medical and dental care to be used in case of an emergency; - (g) the child's health and immunization information required by section 245K.29, subdivisions 3, 4, and 5; - (h) written authorization for the license holder to act in an emergency, or when a parent/guardian or designee cannot be reached or is delayed; - (i) the hours and days of the week the child will attend the center; - (j) for infants and toddlers, a description of the child's eating, sleeping, toileting, and communication habits, and effective methods for comforting the child; - (k) documentation of any dietary or medical needs of the child; - (I) documentation of any individual child care program needs for the child a child's Individual Child Care Program Plan as required by section 245K.15; and - (m) the date of parent conferences and a summary of the information provided to the parent at the conferences. - Subd.
-Subd.
 2. Disclosure.
-The license holder must not disclose a child's record, including video surveillance footage from on-site cameras, to any person other than the child, the child's parent, the child's legal representative, employees of the license holder and the commissioner unless the child's parent has given written consent or as otherwise required by law as specified in 245K.22.
+The license holder must not disclose a child's record, including video surveillance footage from on-site cameras, to any person other than the child, the child's parent, the child's legal representative, employees of the license holder and the commissioner unless the child's parent has given written consent or as otherwise required by law as specified in section 245K.22.
 This subdivision does not apply to information needed by a first responder in the case of an emergency.